 First, a note on the word installation.
 In military jargon, that can mean anything from a base to a camp, post, station, or yard.
 Basically, it’s anything that falls under the jurisdiction of the Department of Defense.

 Bases in CONUS – that’s military parlance for the Continental United States – are all over the country.
 In fact, America operates a global network of installations and is the largest operator of military bases around the world.
 We even have a base in every continent.
+Speaking of, here are the best 4 installations for history buffs.

 As far as the largest OCONUS (Outside the Continental United States) military base, that honor goes to Ramstein Germany.
 In fact, it’s often called “Little America” by the Airmen and families stationed there.